arista-netdevops-community/avd-cvaas-demo/README.md

 Before you start the Dev Container, you must set following environment variables on your system:

 - ARTOKEN - token required to download cEOS image from [arista.com](https://www.arista.com/).
 You can find it in your arista.com profile settings if it's enabled for your account.
+- CVURL - the url to be used to contact the CVaaS instance.
+For example: `www.cv-staging.corp.arista.io`
+- CVUSER - for CVaaS token based authentication the username must be `cvaas`. `cvaas` is the default value if the variable is not set.
 - CVTOKEN - CVaaS streaming token.
 This token must be created in advance and remain valid during the demo runtime.
 - CV_API_TOKEN - CVaaS API token.
 This token must be created in advance and remain valid during the demo runtime.